Published:

 9. Clean the Cab

-Finally, clean the inside of the cab using a cloth and cleaning agent, as well as a suitable vacuum.
+Finally, clean the interior using a cloth and suitable cleaning agent.

 Environmental and Safety Precautions

-When cleaning your machine, it’s important to follow relevant environmental regulations and take necessary safety precautions.
+When cleaning your machine, it’s important to follow relevant environmental regulations and take necessary safety precautions to protect both the jobsite and the personnel.

 In addition to environmental considerations, you also want to be mindful of your personal safety while washing heavy equipment.
 It’s important to wear the necessary safety equipment during the cleaning process, such as thick gloves and safety glasses.